 *** We are looking to create posters, albums and a World Poetry Canada International YouTube channel as well as on line events.
 If you can help, it would be greatly appreciated.

 World Poetry Canada International will feature poems on site and read e-poems of peace on the World Poetry Café radio show.
-Also, will send certificates to all participants.
+Also, We will send certificates to all participants.
 World Poetry Canada International will feature poems on site and read e-poems of peace on the World Poetry Café radio show.
-Also, will send certificates to all participants.
+Also, we will send certificates to all participants.

 *** Contact us!
 Together we will create and maintain peace!

 The World Poetry Ambassador AMITA SANGHVI from Oman, phoned in and hosted from Oman on World Poetry Poetry Cafe, CFRO 1005.FM, June 13th 2019 ; the poet Ali Mehdi who was keen on peace and was a poet and a wonderful short story writer.

 This is the first in the series of the World Poetry Ambassador whose goal is to introduce poets from Oman to the world .
 World Poetry Canada International hopes that other W.P.C. ambassadors will do the same in their different countries.
 Also, at the Vancouver, BC Coop Radio Station were: Ariadne Sawyer, MA, host and producer , host Dr. Diego Bastinutti. super tech, Victor Schwartzman and special volunteer, Sharon Rowe.

 Ali Mehdi juggled in many roles as a poet, a columnist and a prolific blogger and writer.
 He initiated several blog sites that were very popular among his generation; there sites were:

 A Secret Arabian Journal

 Gonu Relief Blog

 Hope of Islam